Azure-Samples/linux-postgres-migration/modules/4-explore-and-run-linux-and-postgresql-workloads.md

 Running `az group deployment create` with the `--mode Complete` removes any resources not defined in the template.
 As the template `empty.json` has no resources, it deletes every resource.

-Deploying `empty.json` leaves `240900-linux-postgres` resource group intact and lets you redeploy the resources again with a single command.
+Deploying `empty.json` leaves the `240900-linux-postgres` resource group intact and lets you redeploy the resources again with a single command.

 ```bash
 az deployment group create \